-- The IoT-based ubiquitous computing often needs data sharing and data use across security domain or unit IoT, which makes the sharing and use of sensitive data face very complex security and privacy issues.
-For instance, How can a data owner effectively outsource its data with confidentiality? - A physical object often needs to communicate with an unfamiliar object in another different security domain.
-The establishment of a basic trust relationship for the two physical objects that do not know each other is the foundation of their security and privacy. - How to prevent unauthorized users from accessing physical objects is the basis for ensuring the security and privacy of the objects and their owner.
-Although using the biometric information to bind the physical objects with its owner is a popular solution, there are still many new security and privacy problems to be solved. - With the development of blockchain, it seems to be a trend to use blockchain to manage physical objects [89].
-Nevertheless, the public ledger makes the users have to face the new security and privacy breach challenges.
+- owner.
+Although using the biometric information to bind physical objects with its owner is a popular solution, there are still many new security and privacy problems to be solved. - With the development of blockchain, it seems to be a trend to use blockchain to manage physical objects [89].
+Nevertheless, the public ledger makes the users have to face new security and privacy breach challenges.